sbmlteam/deviser/README.md

 ## Other resources ##

-Not all of the following are necessary as what is necessary depends on which operating system is being used and which DEVISER functionality is required.
+Not all of the following are necessary as what is necessary depends on which operating system is being used and which Deviser functionality is required.
 These links are given as a quick reference.

 [libSBML source code](https://sourceforge.net/projects/sbml/files/libsbml/5.11.4/stable/libSBML-5.11.4-core-src.tar.gz/download)